 Canal+ TV (France)

 Now based in Hull in the UK, Dicky performs regularly throughout the UK, Europe and Ireland, eg:

 Festival Cornouaille, Quimper (Bretagne)

 Dicky has four albums of mostly solo Uilleann Piping:

 2-An Phib (2002) – released with the assistance of Na Piobaire Uilleann at the Willy Clancy Festival, Co Clare.

-Dicky also plays in and around London for Sean Brady and occasionally joins in his band The Kilburn Cowboys.
+Dicky also plays in and around London for Sean Brady and occasionally performs in his band The Kilburn Cowboys.

-Maintaining a now 25 year tradition, Dicky is available for Weddings on request.
+Maintaining a 30 year tradition, Dicky is available for your Wedding on request.